This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Important: Always back up your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your files yourself, then get professional support services, or use a WordPress backup plugin.
+If you don’t want to do your own backups, then consider using professional WordPress assistance services, or use backup plugins.

-- Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Clone & Keep Your WP Websites Protected With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to perform complete file and data backups here: Backup, Duplicate And Keep Your WP Web Site Protected With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance” Error

 Normally, when you update your software, plugins, or themes, WordPress will temporarily go into “Maintenance Mode.”